kawasaki/pyscrlink/README.md

 Installation
 ------------
-1. Prepare Bluetooth/BLE controller
+1. Prepare Bluetooth/BLE controller.

    Confirm that your Linux PC has a Bluetooth controller with BLE support.
    Bluetooth 4.0 controller supports BLE.
 If your PC does not have it, need to plug USB Bluetooth 4.0 adapter.

-2. Install Bluez package
+2. Install Bluez package.

     ```sh
     Ubuntu
     $ sudo apt install bluez libbluetooth-dev